Land Use - Private Moorage

 A one-time $250 application fee is required for all Specific Permissions.
 If the applicant of the proposed dock is not the upland owner, written consent of the upland owner will be required.

 Application for Lease

 The Province of British Columbia (the Province) may issue a lease for private moorage facilities for residential and recreational users.

-A lease is normally issued where the applicant is intending to make a substantial investment and where variances are required for any of the above conditions.
+A lease may be issued where the applicant is intending to make a substantial investment and where it is important to know the exact location of the tenure boundary to avoid interference with other authorized users in the area.
 The normal term for a lease is 20 years.

 To apply for a tenure, an applicant must be 19 years of age or older.
-There is a $200 annual fee for a lease; a larger annual lease fee applies if the lease area exceeds 2000 square meters; and the cost of securing a minimum of $2 million in liability insurance and providing proof of that insurance.
+There is a $200 annual fee for a lease; a larger annual lease fee applies if the lease area exceeds 2000 square meters.
+Additional costs may be incurred by the applicant to obtain additional insurance.

 In addition to reading the information on this webpage, the following documents should be reviewed prior to submitting your application: